reCaptcha Integration

 Codepen Demo: https://codepen.io/surjithctly/pen/BaZQLyR

 Heads Up!
 This is a PRO feature.
-You must have an active membership to use this feature.
+You must have an active subscription to use this feature.

 To setup, first you should register your domain on Google reCaptcha and generate API keys from their website.
 Go to reCaptcha Website to create new keys.
 Choose reCaptcha v3 from the option.
 Add your domain name and submit to create your keys.
 You will need both Site Key and Secret Key.
 Copy those code and save it in your notepad.
 We will need this later.